Jonas-Verhellen/Argenomic/README.md

 ## Getting Started

-To run the the argenomic software (rediscovery of Thiotixene):
+After installing the software and running the tests, argenomic can be called upon in the following manner:
 ```
 python3 illuminate.py configuration_file=./configuration/config.yaml generations=50
 ```
+(example: rediscovery of Thiotixene)

 ### Installing